kw90/naoqi-opencv-tictactoe/README.md

 # Tic Tac Toe running on Pepper

 Application for playing Tic Tac Toe against Pepper with simple game logic, computer vision and human-robot interaction components.
 The included Dockerfile allows to run everything in a pre-built container without the need to install Python2.7, NaoQi 2.5 and OpenCV 3.4.
 The environment variables `PEPPER_IP` and `PEPPER_PW` should be changed.
+This repository has been created for a workshop at the 37th Bundeswettbewerb Informatik BWINF.

 ## Requirements